 Cracks Widen in Paper Gold Market

 Gold investors witnessed a “first” in the markets last week.
 Constraints emerged in the previously limitless supply of paper gold.
-Blackrock announced that it was suspending issuance of new shares in the iShare’s Gold Trust (IAU).
+Blackrock announced that it was suspending the issuance of new shares in the iShare’s Gold Trust (IAU).

 The growth in investment demand for gold is extraordinary, but that may not be the only story.